 These past two years of growing our young company have been insightful.
 Along the way, we learned that the same problems we were encountering were also being encountered by large organizations.
 It seems bad employees are found everywhere and costing companies millions of dollars.

-Through much research, we found the root to most hiring and retention issues.
+Through much research, we found the root of most hiring and retention issues.
 We’ve learned a few tricks along the way and I hope these tips can help you structure your company’s talent in a more effective and efficient manner.

 Evaluate and Train.
 A big reason why we pivoted our platform was because we first-hand experienced these employees from “hell”.
 While evaluation during the hiring process help will weed out a ton of weaknesses, our lack of similar on-the-job evaluations as well as the absence of a training and development program failed us and hurt our culture.